trailofbits/cb-multios/cqe-challenges/KPRCA_00041/README.md

 The vulnerability is based on an "easter egg" embedded in the program.
 If a user has two files that are identical on every line except the 1^2, 2^2, 3^2......18^2 line, the program outputs an additional output of
 ":D=<line contents>"

 However.
-The easter egg does an unsafe cgc_strcpy, and potentially allows a user to overflow onto the stack.
+The easter egg does an unsafe strcpy, and potentially allows a user to overflow onto the stack.
 From here it would be possible to take advantage of the system by overwriting stack variables.

 ### Generic class of vulnerability